 Our Future & Helping Manatees

-We are currently seeking funds for our new manatee rehabilitation center at Fred Howard Park and continued manatee rescue and conservation efforts in response to the recent red tide crisis in Tampa Bay and an ongoing Unusual Mortality Event on Florida’s east coast.
+We are currently seeking funds for our new manatee rehabilitation center and continued manatee rescue and conservation efforts in response to the ongoing Unusual Mortality Event on Florida’s east coast.
 Manatees are in critical need and we need your support to help them.